revel111/GithubDownloader/README.md

 [PyGithub](https://pypi.org/project/PyGithub)\
 [tabulate](https://pypi.org/project/tabulate)

-## How to install?
+## How to install and uninstall?
 In the "installation" directory you can find two scripts: for Windows and for Linux respectively.
-These scripts download needed libraries and add "auto_updater.py" to the startup\
+These scripts download needed libraries and add "auto_updater.py" to the startup.
+Uninstallation deletes script from the startup\
 **This app was tested on Windows 10 and Lubuntu 24.04.**

 ## Plans for improvement: